Presented at 9:15am in Windsor on Friday, November 22, 2019.#29475

 Cognitive/Learning, Other, Vision

-Accessible Educational Materials, Faculty Instruction/Accessible Course Design, Information Technology, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Uncategorized, Web/Media Access

 Tim Roessler has had the good fortune to amass over 20 years of experience and continued success in the Information Technology (IT) industry and with civic engagement.
 Tim currently is an IT Director at Joliet Junior College and in the past has served in IT executive positions with leadership roles in innovative companies such as Cabot Microelectronics Corporation, Genesys Telecommunications, Edify and Walgreens.
 He holds a Master in Computer Science from Virginia Tech and has a Six Sigma Green Belt certification.